safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise3.md

 <br>**7) Edit JSONFlattener Transformer**
 <br>Back in FME Workbench inspect the JSONFlattener transformer parameters once more.
-Under Attribute to Expose add the attribute *dirwatch&#95;publisher&#95;path* by clicking the browse button and then manually typing its name:
+Under Attribute to Expose add the attribute *dirwatch&#95;publisher&#95;path* by clicking the browse button and then manually typing it in:

 ![](./Image/Img4.414.Ex3.DirWatchPubPath.png)